Confirmation Prep Program:

 Candidates for more information and to register,

-please email Diane: DianeG at LWCatholic.org (change "at" to @)
+please email Mary: MaryC at LWCatholic.org (change "at" to @)

 (5) Attending dinner with Father Peter or Father Joe with your class (2nd year).

-(6) Writing a reflection of one (1) Work of Mercy project each year.
+(6) Writing a reflection of one (1) Work of Mercy project or one for each project you complete outside of the class.

 (7) Writing a letter to the bishop (2nd year).

 (8) Attending special programs outside of the class/mass sessions.
-(Chasisty Event, Evening of Prayer, & Living Stations, etc.)
+(Chasisty Event, Time of Prayer, & Living Stations, etc.)

 (10) Meeting sponsors outside of class sessions.